LivePersonInc/developer-center/pages/documents/SecurityAndAuthenication/AppleBusinessChatAuthentication/apple-business-chat-auth.md

 ### Overview

-The Apple Business Chat messaging channel now allows you to send an authenticate request to consumers (only from iOS 12 onwards) using an OAuth 2.0 provider.
+The Apple Business Chat messaging channel now allows you to send an authentication request to consumers (only from iOS 12 onwards) using an OAuth 2.0 provider.
 The consumers then respond to the authentication request with their user/pass credentials which can be validated against the OAuth 2.0 provider.

 See the message flow below:

 <img class="zoomimg" style="width:800px" src="img/apple_auth.png" alt="apple business chat authentication flow">

-1. Agent or bot is notified if consumer supports the new Authentication Message via an engagement attribute, in order to determine if the consumer is qualified to receive the authentication message before sending it (a new SDE will be exposed with authentication support).
+1. Agent or bot is notified via an engagement attribute if consumer device supports the Apple Auth.
 2. Send the Apple Auth template via an agent or bot with the Structured Content framework and configuration (similar to Apple list and time picker templates).
 3. Authentication is done by your OAuth 2.0 provider
-4. Upon successful or failed authentication, LiveEngage passes the payment details back to LiveEngage Conversational Metadata (via the [Messaging Agent SDK](messaging-agent-sdk-conversation-metadata-guide.html)) in order to allow you to perform validation on the authentication
+4. Upon successful or failed authentication, LiveEngage passes the authentication details back to LiveEngage Conversational Metadata (via the [Messaging Agent SDK](messaging-agent-sdk-conversation-metadata-guide.html)) in order to allow you to perform validation

 ### Setup